Jason Isbell: Early life

 Isbell grew up in North Alabama.
 His grandparents lived on a farm down the road next to the school that Isbell attended; they looked after him while his parents were at work.
-His grandfather and uncle taught him to play various musical instruments, including the mandolin when he was six years old, as it was easier for him to grip as a small child.
+His grandfather and uncle taught him to play various instruments, including the mandolin when he was six years old, as it was easier for him to grip as a small child.
 They enjoyed gospel music, bluegrass music, and the Grand Ole Opry.
 In high school, he played trumpet and French horn.
 Isbell's family would get together and play music every week, sometimes twice a week.
 Isbell's paternal grandfather, who came from a musical family, was a Pentecostal preacher and played guitar in church.
 Isbell spent his childhood attending both the Pentecostal church and the stricter Church of Christ, which permitted only singing without musical instruments.

 Isbell started playing in a garage band and a country cover band when he was 14 or 15 years old with his friend, songwriter Chris Tompkins.
 They played at the Grand Ole Opry when Isbell was 16.

 Isbell attended the University of Memphis, studying English and creative writing.
-He did not graduate, still requiring one physical education credit.
+He dropped out, being short one credit, to go on tour.
+In September 2023, after discussions with the University of Memphis about his career experience, he was awarded his bachelor's degree in English.